16 min readUpdated Mar 23, 2023

 14. Message editing and deletion

 Not every message comes out right first time.
 That makes editing or deleting messages a core requirement for most live chat solutions.
 Without the ability to fix a typo or delete an unhelpful message, live chat conversations become messy and harder to navigate as users are forced to re-type what their message should have been, instead of editing it.
+This is particularly helpful for workplace oriented live chat experiences, where you want to give users the option to correct typos or mistakes in messages that could impact their professional standing.

 15. Moderation